 Ski socks are made of different materials, but the most common type is wool and synthetic mix.
 Wool is a natural fiber and has excellent insulating properties that keep your feet warm while synthetic materials like nylon increase the sock’s longevity.

 When these materials are combined, they offer durability and can last for several ski seasons.

 They also come in varying degrees of thickness to keep you warm without feeling too bulky in your boots.
 They provide a good amount of stretchiness.
 This prevents them from slipping down because they’re too loose, or from being too tight that they cut off your blood circulation.

 Some come with special features to make your time on the slopes comfortable and enjoyable.
-There are ski socks that come with padding that protect susceptible areas like your shins.
+There are ski socks that come with padding that protects susceptible areas like your shins.
 There are others that have compression zones to help reduce muscle fatigue.
-You should avoid wearing as cotton traps in the cold and quickly becomes soggy as they trap in the moisture.
+You should avoid wearing cotton traps in the cold which quickly becomes soggy as they trap in the moisture.